 A call center agent can roughly get $12.39 per hour in the U.S., meaning about $30,053 per year, according to Payscale.
 The average amount of money varies depending on one’s work experience, location, and the company.
 The best-paid call center agent jobs are the ones related to sales, due to the fact that they get, most of the times, a bonus from their sales.

 Our detailed information on the call center job description is sure to help anyone who is looking for a job in customer service.
 This professional needs to possess a certain set of skills in order to fulfill the job and perform its respective duties.
-The growth of this job is estimated to go up by 10% (Faster than average) by the year 2024, as reported by the Bureau of Labour Statistics.
+The growth of this job is estimated to go up by 10% (Faster than average) by the year 2024, as reported by the Bureau of Labor Statistics.